jonsabados/crawler/README.md

 and then fire up your worker routines that call .Done() on the wait group when complete and then just wait for those to finish - ideally they can just dump work output into another channel that has a listener on it building up results.

 This quickly blew up though, since the workers were also the work producers.
-After getting a kinda long but functional thing together and tested I ended up banging my head on the wall troubleshooting a deadlock that turned out to be workers blocking on publishing to the work que that they were consuming from.
-Normally I like code to be on the self documenting side, but these complications led to code that very much so needed to be heavily commented.
+This did add a little bit of complexity, and code that isn't quite as self documenting as I would like but I believe the performance improvement to be worth the cost.

 ## areas for improvement